qutip/qutip/doc/installation.rst

 	QuTiP is designed for use on Unix based platforms such as Linux and Mac OSX *only*, and is known to break when running under the Microsoft Windows operating system.
 As such, we do not provide any support for these platforms.
-If they ever figure out that matricies do not have floating-point dimensions, then we might reconsider.
+If they ever figure out that matrices do not have floating-point dimensions, then we might reconsider.

 .. _install-requires: